-Mormons as a Christian church has millions of believers worldwide and does not believe that God is an incorporeal, incomprehensible entity.
-We do not believe in the mysterious trinity of the Nicene Creed of orthodox Christianity.
-We believe in an eternal godhead consisting of our Heavenly Father, Jesus Christ and the Holy Ghost.
+The LDS church is a Christian church and has millions of believers worldwide a We do not believe in the mysterious Trinity of the Nicene Creed of orthodox Christianity.
+We believe in an eternal Godhead consisting of our Heavenly Father, Jesus Christ, and the Holy Ghost.
 They are the divine leadership fully united as one in the saving process of Heavenly Father's children.

 Orthodox sectarian churches teach that God is single or solitary, genderless, celibate and incorporeal in nature.
 Mormons believe that God the Father and Jesus Christ have bodies.
 They are men, and literally a father and his son.
 They are exalted beings of the highest possible glory and we at present are not.
 We do look like them however and that is what it means to be created in their image.